-• We have built an online service system which enables Certificate Authority's Secure Socket Layer functions that performs as a secure tunnel to transmit encrypted customer's information.
-In addition, we offered the Global Trust Secure Site Seal to protect from phishing attacks on payment web sites.

-- The High-Availability systems in our data centers deploy firewall and Intrusion Prevention System, or IPS, to defend against hacker' attacks, and the web application programs enforce penetration test to ensure the security of our customers' information. - The network equipments in our data centers could distinguish DDoS threats and reject or block the attacks.
+- We have built an online service system which enables Certificate Authority's Secure Socket Layer functions that performs as a secure tunnel to transmit encrypted customer's information.
+In addition, we offered the Global Trust Secure Site Seal to protect from phishing attacks on payment web sites. - The High-Availability systems in our data centers deploy firewall and Intrusion Prevention System, or IPS, to defend against hackers' attacks, and the web application programs enforce penetration test to ensure the security of our customers' information. - The network equipment in our data centers could distinguish DDoS threats and reject or block the attacks.
 In the future, we could even block the DDoS traffic over the backbone network.

-On April 27, 2010, the R.O.C. legislature passed the Personal Information Protection Act. or PIPA, which may become fully effective in 2012 and will be applied to all individuals, legal entities and enterprises that collect, process and use personal information.
-Furthermore, PIPA will have a significant impact on the banking and service industries in Taiwan.
-Under the amendments, the level of responsibility and liability on personal information protection of a company will be raised.
-We need to conduct inventory checks of personal information that we currently hold, establish standard operating procedures, or SOP, to comply with the requirements under PIPA, and take information security measures to protect the data.
+On May 26, 2010, the President of the Republic of China announced the amendment of the Personal Information Protection Act, or PIPA, which became fully effective on October 1, 2012, except for its Articles 6 and 54 that await further determination by the Executive Yuan.
+PIPA applies to all individuals, legal entities and enterprises that collect, process and use personal information, and has a significant impact on the banking and service industries in Taiwan.
+Due to the adoption of PIPA, the level of responsibility and liability on personal information protection of a company was raised.
+We have conducted inventory checks of personal information that we currently hold, established standard operating procedures, or SOP, to comply with the requirements under PIPA, and have taken information security measures to protect the data.

-To comply with the PIPA, we implemented a series of measures to avoid the customer's information leakage:
+To comply with the PIPA, we implemented a series of measures to avoid customer information leakage:

-- The customer information systems have been enforced on firewall and IPS to avoid hacker's attacks. - Regular internal audit: Our auditing department completes an annual audit plan and regularly audits information circulation in each department on customer information management and protection. - External consulting: We, in accordance with the PIPA, request accounting firms not performing audit service for us to conduct external consulting every year on customer information management and protection. - Documents containing customer's personal information are labeled highly confidential.
+- The customer information systems have been enforced on firewall and IPS to avoid hacker's attacks. - Regular internal audit: Our auditing department completes an annual audit plan and regularly audits information circulation in each department on customer information management and protection. - 46

+- External consulting: We, in accordance with the PIPA, request accounting firms not performing audit service for us to conduct external consulting every year on customer information management and protection. - Documents containing customer's personal information are labeled highly confidential.
 All levels of managers shall monitor the usage of customers' personal information by employees.